Search This Blog

 In the late 1970s, a number of theorists were thinking about this problem, and they came up with some impressive insights about the role of disorder, leading to the concept of localization.
 The key point to consider is whether the wavefunctions in the presence of disorder are delocalized (extending "to infinity", like plane waves or Bloch waves), or whether they are localized (decaying exponentially away from some origin region where their magnitude is large).
 This idea can apply to wavefunctions for electrons, but it can also apply to other kinds of waves, including electromagnetic waves in inhomogeneous dielectric media (think light bouncing around in a cloud).

-A major result that came out of this thinking was the scaling theory of localization.
+A major result that came out of the resurgence of this thinking in the 1970s was the scaling theory of localization.
 That link points to some excellent lecture notes and a couple of youtube videos by Piet Brouwer for people interested in a more technical explanation.
 Intuitively, if the electronic states are exponentially localized, then making a block of material bigger should lead to the conductance of that material dropping exponentially.
 Alternately, if the electronic states are delocalized, making a hunk of material larger should generally increase its conductance.
 (Think about a piece of copper wire.
 Now double both the length and the diameter of the wire.
 The conductance \(= \sigma (\pi d^2)/(4L)\) has doubled.)

 Let's call \(g(L) = G(L)/(e^2/h)\) the (dimensionless) conductance of some hunk of material of size \(L\).
 The question is, if you increase \(L\), what happens to \(g\)?
 There is a scaling function \(\beta(g) \equiv d \ln g/d \ln L\) that describes this.
 If \(\beta(g)\) is positive, then the system is metallic.
 If \(\beta(g)\) is negative, then the system is insulating in the large size limit, a situation called strong localization.
 The technical bit is figuring out what \(\beta(g)\) looks like.
 (This scaling idea had many contributors, including most famously people like Anderson and Thouless)